 Sweat pants, hair tie, chillin with no makeup on!
 Trust us, we get it.
 If you constantly keep your hair pulled back, try hair ties made of nylon or other cloth fiber instead of rubber to reduce snagging, pulling and breaking.

 Give your hair some time off from heat and chemicals.

 The same way that we need to unwind our minds and bodies from time to time, our hair can also truly benefit from a break once in a while.
 Giving your hair some time off from heat and chemical treatments can keep the cuticle hydrated and in its best shape.
 This will, in turn, reduce split ends as well as dryness and overall damage.

 While those splitting ends may be seen on the far tips of our tresses, hair health really begins with scalp health.
 While it’s important to keep your scalp clean, you’ll want to take care not to over-wash, which will only lead to more shampooing and ultimately, dryer strands.
 When it’s time to wash, keep the suds on your skin (aka up top at your scalp), and save conditioning for the ends.

 The bottom (hair) line…

 Chances are, if you wash and style your hair regularly, you’re going to end up with some split ends.
-The bottom line is, splits are normal and inevitable — so try not to worry about them too much!
-Regular trims, a gentle hand, and some high-quality tools can go a long way in keeping your ends intact!
+Splits are normal and inevitable so moral of the story — try not to worry about them too much!
+Regular trims, a gentle hand, and some high-quality tools can go a long way in keeping your ends intact.